ingrid94/BE_task/README.md

 To use DELETE request run the server and add '/remove' at the end of webpage.
 To see the result go to front page again.

 It was difficult to implement data with recursion.
 I thought of adding parents' names and daughters' names with the organizations as different lists.
 I didn't manage to implement it since I'm not familiar with language and I have never used database recursively.
 Thus the POST and GET request are not complete.

+Since I'm using Linux there might be some errors with getting right folders and files.
+(Especially about getting the current folder to open html pages)